knr-auv/MotorController/README.md

 * [Setup](#setup)

 ## General Info
 This app is used to control "Okoń" - an AUV built by KNR AUV Team from Warsaw University of Technology.
-App provides PID controler, and act as an interface between sensors and NVIDIA Jetson Nano - AUV core.
+App provides PID controler, and act as an interface between sensors and NVIDIA Jetson TX2 - AUV core.

 ## Used Libraries
 In order to keep app optimized we only used CMSIS and std peripheral libraries provided by STM.
 Drivers for each external peripheral were created on our own.